2nd December at 8:00am.

 We’re here to help if you need us

 We’re working hard to serve our customers and keep everyone safe during the coronavirus pandemic.
-We’re also keeping an eye on local lockdown restrictions and adjusting our services as needed.
-If your area is affected by a local lockdown, you can find out more about the services we’re able to offer you in the FAQs below.
+We’re also keeping an eye on official restrictions and adjusting our services as needed.
+For the quickest, most up-to-date information on our services, please read the FAQs below.

 IMPORTANT: We're always here to help with emergencies.
 But if there's anyone in your home who's shielding, self-isolating or has Covid-19 symptoms, we can't offer non-urgent appointments – like service visits – until official guidance changes.
 Please help us all stay safe and cancel or reschedule any non-urgent appointments you’ve booked if anyone in your household develops symptoms in the two weeks before your appointment.